-Important Teeth Cleaning Information for New Patients
+Important Teeth Cleaning Information for New Patients in New York

 If you are visiting 172 NYC Dental as a new patient, we look forward to providing you with the best teeth cleaning possible in NYC.
 First, however, we must establish your overall oral health and identify any underlying dental pathologies.
 Your first appointment will consist of a comprehensive exam that includes full mouth X-rays and general dental cleaning.